-Martin Scorsese's 'Silence' Is A Big Win For Taiwan
+Martin Scorsese's 'Silence' Is a Big Win for Taiwan

 “When you look at Silence … one could imagine that the Chinese market wasn’t a huge consideration, and this is a film directed by Martin Scorsese so he has a lot of flexibility.
 But most directors don’t have that kind of flexibility.”

-But for local producer Jay Lin, currently working with Filipino director, Joselito Altarejos, on his new film, Tale of the The Lost Boys, the solution is simply to focus on the youthful movie-going populations of Southeast Asia instead.
+But for local producer Jay Lin, currently working with Filipino director, Joselito Altarejos, on his new film, Tale of the Lost Boys, the solution is simply to focus on the youthful moviegoing populations of Southeast Asia instead.

 “I’ve chosen not to really focus on China as a market,” he says.
 “Especially as the subject matter that I focus on tends to be taboo subjects anyway, with LGBT-related characters.”